Emrehan42/FPGA-8x1-MUX-Project/README.md

 Hierarchical design methodology

-Testbenches included for functional verification

 Suitable for FPGA synthesis and simulation

 Languages/Tools:

 VHDL

-ModelSim/Quartus (or any VHDL-compatible simulator)

 This repository is ideal for learning digital logic design and VHDL module hierarchy.